vapor/docs/4.0/docs/authentication.md

 In this test authenticator, the token is tested against a hard-coded value.
 In a real authenticator, you might verify the token by checking against a database or using cryptographic measures, like is done with JWT.
 This is why the `authenticate` method allows you to return a future.

 !!! tip
 	When implementing token verification, it's important to consider horizontal scalability.
-If your application needs to handle many users concurrently, authentication can be a potential bottlneck.
+If your application needs to handle many users concurrently, authentication can be a potential bottleneck.
 Consider how your design will scale across multiple instances of your application running at once.

 If the authentication parameters are correct, in this case matching the hard-coded value, a `User` named Vapor is logged in.
 If the authentication parameters do not match, no user is logged in, which signifies authentication failed.